qingruikz/regmonkey/README.md

 In this example:

 - The regression can be specified using any of the supported languages (Japanese, English, or Chinese).
+- The output language is determined by the `lang` parameter, not by the input keys.
 - `log(X1)` computes the natural logarithm of `X1`.
 - `X2**2` computes the square of `X2`.
 - `X1:X2` computes the interaction between `X1` and `X2`.
 - Dummy variables for `Category` are automatically created using `get_dummies`.
-- The output labels (e.g., "観測数"/"N"/"样本数") will automatically match the language of the input keys.
+- The output labels (e.g., "観測数"/"N"/"样本数") will match the language specified by the `lang` parameter.

 ---